 Figure 3.
-Illustration of the four different tipping mechanisms: a) bifurcation-induced tipping, b) noise-induced tipping, c) shock-induced tipping, d) and e) rate-induced tipping in the case where no alternative states are present, but the rate-induced tipping refers to a very large excursion in state space with different properties. d) rate=induced tipping with a tracking trajectory, e) rate-induced tipping with a tipping trajectory.
-For more explanations, see the text.
+Illustration of the four different tipping mechanisms: a) bifurcation-induced tipping, b) noise-induced tipping, c) shock-induced tipping, d) rate-induced tipping with a tracking trajectory, e) rate-induced tipping with a tipping trajectory.
+For explanations, see the text.
 This figure has been modified from our paper (Vanselow et al., 2022a)